 Olympic National Park Visitor Center

-The Olympic National Park Visitor Center, at the base of Hurricane Ridge Road in Port Angeles, remains closed.
-Staff are available from 9:00 am to 4:00 pm daily (except Thanksgiving and Christmas Day) on the front porch and by phone or email to answer questions.
+The Olympic National Park Visitor Center, at the base of Hurricane Ridge Road in Port Angeles, is open daily from 9 am to 4 pm daily (except Thanksgiving and Christmas Day).

 Wilderness Information Centers – Wilderness Safety

-Wilderness Information Centers are closed to the public for the remainder of 2020.
-Staff are available daily from 9:00 am to 4:00 pm to distribute bear canisters and answer questions from the back porch, via email at [email protected], or by phone at (360) 565-3100.
+Wilderness Information Centers are closed to the public at this time.
+Staff are available daily from 9 am to 4 pm to distribute bear canisters and answer questions from the back porch, via email at [email protected], or by phone at 360-565-3100.
 All wilderness camping permits must be reserved online at Recreation.gov prior to the planned trip.

 Wilderness use during the fall and winter requires additional skill in navigation, route-finding, and snow travel.
 Navigation—map, compass, and GPS system—is one of the Ten Essentials.
 Navigation systems should be used when planning your route and orienting yourself to your surroundings.
 Know how to use a topographical or relief map as well as your compass or GPS unit before going out.
 Check the park website for more information on winter travel in the wilderness.